Digital transformation and a focus on customer experience can generate a 20-30% increase in customer satisfaction and economic gains of 20-50%.

 4. Unified Digital Technology

 An ideal digital transformation strategy aims for using technology in the right way, in a secure manner.
 For instance, enterprises should leverage the support of the cloud to set up robust digital transformation frameworks.

 Research indicates that CEOs see cloud computing as the second-biggest technology trend (after the Internet of Things) that will significantly impact their business in the coming years.

 5. Seamless Customer Experience

 Why do you plan to undergo a digital transformation?
-If you fail to answer ‘to deliver a good CX,’ then, unfortunately, your digital transformation efforts have failed already.
-Remember, customers are the only stakeholder of any organization, and serving them in the best possible way is the sole aim of digital transformation.
+If you fail to answer “to deliver a good CX,” then you’ve never fully understood the answer to the crucial question of “what is digital transformation?”.
+Remember, customers are the most important stakeholders of any organization, and serving them in the best possible way is the sole aim of digital transformation.

 95% of respondents in the Couchbase Survey said that the ultimate aim of digital transformation efforts should be to give customers and end-users a truly unique experience.

 This digital transformation framework will accommodate any organization that is planning and preparing for change.
 The first checkbox to tick before embarking upon a digital transformation journey is to accept that your business requires a transformation and then must be willing to accept the fact that data will give guidance, however, leadership must take decisions.